-Images must be responsive
+- Images must be responsive

-Should be relevant to what the page is about
+- Should be relevant to the page

-Have alt text & an optimized file name
+- Have alt text & an optimized file name

-Should not be blocking content
+- Should not be blocking content

-Use next-gen image formats like JPEG 2000, JPEG XR, and WebP
+- Consider using next-gen image formats like JPEG 2000, JPEG XR, and WebP

 Watch the Sessions in full here: